HomeBlogMarketingContent MarketingHow to Build a Content Marketing Strategy That Converts More Customers

 TOFU – Awareness

-At this stage, the focus is really brand awareness.
+At this stage, the focus should really be brand awareness.
 You are addressing your audiences’ pain points and introducing yourself as the solution.

 Here are some of the best content types for this stage of the funnel: